r5py/r5py/docs/user-guide/user-manual/travel-time-matrices.md

 - a set of origins and destinations

-First, create a {class}`TransportNetwork<r5py.TransportNetwork>` and load an OpenStreetMap extract of the Helsinki city centre as well as a public transport schedule in GTFS format covering the same area:
+First, create a {class}`TransportNetwork<r5py.TransportNetwork>` and load an OpenStreetMap extract of the São Paulo city centre as well as a public transport schedule in GTFS format covering the same area:

 ```{code-cell} ipython3